 Dear Editor,

-The current letter is to relate the article written by Dehghani, et al (1).
+The present letter concerns the article written by Dehghani, et al [1].
 First off, we appreciate the efforts made by the editors of Galen Medical Journal (GMJ) to help publish such an important article.
-However, the methodological approach shows some of the flaws caused by the negligence of the authors, which has been led to the interpretation of the ambiguous results.
-This letter aims to help readers better understand the matter.
+However, the present methodological approach of the mentioned study indicates some flaws resulting from the negligence of the authors, which has led to ambiguous interpretation of the results.
+This letter aims to help readers understand the matter better.
 Therefore, some of the points expressed in this letter indicate what is yet essential to confirm valid and reliable scales.

-Psychometric studies can be very effective and valuable for health-care workers, because they provide valid and reliable scales(2).
-The precise selection of a study design can help researchers plan a study and direct readers either to what was conducted or will be conducted in a study.
-As a result, in order to be more transparent, it is also suggested that the researchers apply a study design suitable for psychometric studies
+Psychometric studies can be very effective and valuable for health-care workers since such studies provide valid and reliable scales [2].
+One the one hand, an accurate and appropriate study design, helps researchers plan the study decently.
+On the other hand, it can direct readers either toward what has been or will be conducted in a study.
+Hence, in order to be more transparent, it is suggested that in psychometric studies, researchers apply an appropriate study design.

-In recent years, with the increasing number of multicultural studies, the need to adapt scales for use in other languages has rapidly increased(3).
-Hence, depending on different cultures, the scales should be adapted culturally.(2) Regarding this point, cross-cultural adaptation should be used as the study design.
-This design, cross-cultural adaptation, consists of translation, adaptation, calculation of validity, reliability and, responsiveness.(3) However, it seems that validity assessment needs to be clarified.
+In recent years, the increase in the number of multicultural studies has urged the need to adapt scales in order to be used in other languages [3].
+Hence, depending on different cultures, the scales should be culturally modified and adapted [2].
+Regarding this point, cross-cultural adaptation should be used as the study design.
+This design, i.e. cross-cultural adaptation, consists of translation, adaptation, calculation of validity, reliability and, responsiveness [3].
+Nevertheless, it seems that validity assessment needs to be clarified.

-Content validity is a crucial component of psychometric studies that must be performed separately from the translation phase.(4) The content validity of scales can be assessed using modified KAPPA (modified CVI) that employs both quantitative and qualitative approach.
-It is done in a way that the Persian version of the scales is assessed using the viewpoints of the panel of experts (5) This panel consists of specialists who have research experience or work in the field.(5) And, the specialists are asked to present their own ideas to improve the quality of the scales and also to judge the existing items in terms of clarity and relevance (6).
-These two criteria can be separately considered on a 4-point Likert scale by the specialists (6, 7).
-As a result, to calculate the Kappa coefficient (modified CVI) based on these two criteria, each item in the Likert scale is ranked according to the expert's view.
-For each item of scale, Kappa (modified CVI) is calculated as the number of experts who ranked 3 or 4 divided by the total number of experts.
+Content validity is a crucial component of psychometric studies, which must be performed independent of the translation phase [4].
+The content validity of scales can be assessed by means of modified KAPPA (modified CVI), which employs both quantitative and qualitative approach.
+It is done in a way that Persian version of the scales is assessed through using the viewpoints of the panel of experts [5].
+This panel consists of specialists who have research experience or worked in the field [5].
+And, the specialists are asked to present their own ideas to improve the quality of the scales and also to judge the existing items in terms of clarity and relevance [6].
+These two criteria can be separately considered on a 4-point Likert scale by the specialists [6, 7].
+As a result, to calculate Kappa coefficient (modified CVI) based on these two criteria, each item in the Likert scale is ranked according to experts’ view.
+Given this, for each item of the scale, Kappa (modified CVI) is calculated as the number of experts, who ranked 3 or 4, divided by the total number of the experts [6].

-In conclusion, psychometric studies are valid and reliable scales for investigating health-related issues and for designing further future studies, provided that the results are reported in an accurate method.
-In order to improve the validity, it is suggested that the authors report the findings on the content validity of the scales, so that the CVI of each item on the scales is determined.
+In conclusion, as psychometric studies present valid and reliable scales to investigate health-related issues and design future studies, it is crucial that the results should be reported in an accurate method.
+In order to improve validity, it is suggested that the authors report their findings on the content validity of the scales so that the CVI of each item on the scales is determined.

 Conflict of interest